Is leadership ready for massive tech changes?

 For more than 20-years, Accenture has published its Technology Vision, which serves as a systematic review across the enterprise landscape to identify emerging technology trends with the greatest potential impact on companies, government agencies and other organizations.
 Based on my experience, the Tech Vision reports have been remarkably accurate, iconic, and still relevant — a big game changer for how we talk to the market.
-And this year’s theme — Leaders Wanted: Masters of Change at a Moment of Truth — could not be more applicable today.
+And this year’s theme — Leaders Wanted: Experts at Change at a Moment of Truth — could not be more applicable today.

 There has been an enormous amount of change over the past year in how we live, how we work, and how we collaborate.
 As a result, disparate companies have come together to develop vaccines, manufacture medical devices, and so much more.
-I’ve noticed those companies that made things happen had the needed technology, but also the skills needed to master change.
+I’ve noticed those companies that made things happen had the needed technology, but also the skills needed to skillfully change.

 <<< Start >>>